kkruecke/cplus-documentation/notes/move-semantics.rst

        str.p = nullptr;
     }

-When C++11 introduced rvalue references, it allowed constructors and assignment operators to be overloaed with rvalue references like the constructor above (called a move constructor), and this allows the compiler to now branch at compiler time depending on whether the constructor or assignment operator is being passed an lvalue or an rvalue.
-But how do you implement the constructor and assigment operator that take an rvalue reference?
+When C++11 introduced rvalue references, it allowed constructors and assignment operators to be overloaed with rvalue references, like the constructor above (called a move constructor).
+This allows the compiler to branch at compiler time depending on whether the constructor or assignment operator is being passed a temporary value (or has been cast to a temporary value).

 The ``Vector`` class below was introduced in :ref:`rvalue-reference`.
 Move semantics allow you to overloaded a class\ |apos|\ s constructor and assignment operator with a new type of reference called an **rvalue reference**
-See :ref:`rvalue-reference` for an explanation of rvalue references.
 Doing so allows the compiler to always choose the more effecient move constructor and move assignment operator when an rvalue is encountered.
 Below is a template ``Vector`` class with the usual copy constructor and assignment operator as well as ``void push_back(const T&)`` that take an ``const T&``:

 .. code-block:: cpp